deficollective/defiscan/src/content/protocols/pendle.md

 ## Upgradeability

 The Pendle V2 protocol can be analyzed in a number of logical modules: _Yield Tokenization_, _Pendle AMM_, _vePENDLE, fees and incentives_ and _Governance_.
 Each module has upgradeable parts.
 Overall, these vectors could result in the _loss of user funds_, _loss of unclaimed yield_ or otherwise _materially affect the expected performance_ of the protocol.
-All the control vectors are held by the _Pendle Team_ with insufficient decentralisation and no onchain Governance exists to this date.
+All the control vectors are held by the _Pendle Team_ with insufficient decentralisation and no distributed onchain Governance voting exists to this date.
 See the [Security Council Table](#security-council).
 With the current setup the _Upgradeability Score_ is _High_.

 ### Yield Tokenization

 Yield Tokenization is the foundation of Pendle, converting yield-bearing assets into standardized yield (SY) tokens which are then split into Principal Tokens (PT) and Yield Tokens (YT).
 This separation allows users to trade yield exposure independently.

 The SY tokens themselves can be paused by the _Pendle Team_.
-Calling `pause` locks the yield bearing assets in Pendle instantly without timelock protection.
+Calling `pause` locks the supplied yield bearing assets in Pendle instantly without timelock protection.
 This could lead to permanent or temporary _loss of user funds_.
-Additionally, during a paused SY token, trading between the associated YT and PT is paused.
+Additionally, as a consequence of the smart contract infrastructure, during a paused SY token, trading between the associated YT and PT is paused.

 The `PendleYieldContractFactory`, controlled by the `Governance` multisig account, can change the interest fee on a market instantaneously up to 20% leaving them no opportunity to exit their positions.
 The fee rate directly impacts both existing positions and newly created ones.
-This could lead to _loss of unclaimed yield.
+This could lead to _loss of unclaimed yield_.

 The `PendleCommonSYFactory` is used to create new markets and instantiate SY contracts.
 The implementation code used by the Factory to deploy new SY tokens can be updated by `Pendle: Deployer 1`, an EOA.
 Importantly, existing SY token contracts and user funds already deposited in the protocol are not affected by this vulnerability, as the risk applies only to new SY token deployments.